Pype Hayes

-Pype Hayes is a modern housing estate area in the east of the Erdington district of Birmingham.
-It is within the Tyburn ward.
+Pype Hayes is a modern housing estate area and council ward in the east of the Erdington district of Birmingham.
+It was within the Tyburn ward until 2018.
 Covering the postcodes of B24 and B76.

 Etymology

 The name of the area derives from a major landowner in Erdington called Henry de Pipe.
 On this land he built a house which later developed into Pype Hayes Hall.

 History

 Pype Hayes developed mainly during the 20th century as a result of the expansion of Erdington northwards towards the Chester Road.

 The Chester Road follows the line of the ancient drover's road called the Welsh Road.
 It developed during the 17th century as a major thoroughfare through Birmingham.
 Stage coaches used the road and it developed a reputation as a haven for highwaymen.

 All the land in Pype Hayes was owned as part of an estate with Pype Hayes Hall at its centre.
 This was a prominent hall in the area and the nearest settlement was Holifast Grange to the north-west.
 The construction of the Birmingham and Fazeley Canal in the south of Erdington prompted the establishment of industries near Tyburn, which is close to Pype Hayes.
 However, Pype Hayes remained unaffected by the industry.

 In the 20th century, Pype Hayes became the focus of residential developments for the expanding Erdington area.
 Also, the public wanted houses so that they could live near their workplaces at Tyburn.
 Eachelhurst Road was selected as a main housing development location.
 As Eachelhurst Road was on the boundary of Pype Hayes, the area remained relatively untouched.
 The houses were constructed between World War I and World War II and were of a semi-detached style.
 They were constructed of concrete and steel.

 The areas surrounding Pype Hayes developed quickly.
 Walmley in Sutton Coldfield expanded massively and Castle Vale to the south-east became a major industrial area with the construction of a large aerodrome.
 The landowners lost power within the area and so the Chester Road became developed.
 During the war, Pype Hayes was bombed, however, this was mainly haphazard bombing aimed at Erdington.
 Walmley Ash, nearby to Pype Hayes, witnessed 70-80 bombs being dropped on the area in just one night.

 Pype Hayes was extensively developed for council housing in the 1920s, as Birmingham City Council had recently started a huge process of rehousing people from inner city slums.
 More than 1,300 homes were built at Pype Hayes on land between Chester Road and Tyburn Road, with concrete walls and steel subframes – typical Dunlop Boswell style.